 Surgery for Parkinson’s

-If medicines aren’t controlling your symptoms, it may be worth talking to your specialist or Parkinson’s nurse about the possibility of surgery.
+If medicines aren’t controlling the symptoms, it may be worth talking to a specialist or Parkinson’s nurse about the possibility of surgery.
 However, surgery doesn’t help everyone, and some people with Parkinson’s find that their situation can’t be helped by surgery.

 Deep brain stimulation (DBS) is the operation most often used to treat Parkinson’s.
 It may help you to control your movements, such as tremor and rigidity.

 In some cases it can also mean that you can reduce the amount of medicine you take.
 This, in turn may reduce the side effects the medicine causes.

 Deep brain stimulation involves having very fine wires with electrodes at their ends implanted into your brain.
 These wires have extensions that go under the skin behind your ear, and then go down your neck.
 The ends of these extensions connect to a pulse generator that is fitted under your skin, often over or near your chest.
 (Like a pacemaker.)

 When this device is turned on, the electrodes send high frequency stimulation the part of the brain they’re fitted to.

 Medication is one of the treatments available to help treat the effects of Parkinson’s.
 Your specialist team will know which medicine is likely to be of most help to you.